ZXShady/proposals/alternative_free_function_call_syntax.md

 #### Proposal

-The proposal utilizes the existing grammar for `operator.` but defines a new path for previously invalid syntax to enable calling free functions (or any functor) as member functions.
+The proposal utilizes the existing qualified name grammar for `operator.` but defines a new path for previously invalid syntax to enable calling free functions (or any functor) as member functions.

 For a call expression of the form `x.ns::f(args)`:

 > [!NOTE]
 > The namespace cannot be omitted even if the current scope is the same namespace.

-> [!NOTE]
-> Unlike normal member access `x` does not have to a complete type.

 A rewrite will happen as if you had written `ns::f(x,args)` all usual rules apply.